New York

 One significant historical connection between New York City and Philadelphia is their shared connection to the American Revolution.
 Both cities played pivotal roles in the struggle for independence, with New York City serving as the British colonial capital and Philadelphia serving as the temporary capital of the newly formed United States.
 The signing of the Declaration of Independence in Philadelphia in 1776 marked a turning point in American history, while New York City’s occupation by British forces left an indelible mark on the city’s identity.
 These shared experiences during the Revolution bind the histories of both cities together, serving as a reminder of their enduring connection.

-See also What Is The State Tree Of New York
+See also Where Is Latham New York

 Modes of Transportation Between New York City and Philadelphia